Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 ### Future modifications

 We are always thinking in whats next.
 In the [***issues***](https://github.com/OtroCuliau/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/issues) section you can watch what we are planning to do next in the various parts of the project.

+###MQTT

+We worked all this time using *HTTP* requests to comunicate to the online DB.
+Doing further research, we found out that the most wide spreaded way of connecting many devices with the internet was [***MQTT***](https://en.wikipedia.org/wiki/MQTT).
+The protocol basically requires three elements a publisher to a topic, a broker and a subscriber to that topic.
+Nontheless, there was a lot of information to assimilate and took us a while to understand what challenges we were facing.
+Our first step was to follow [this](https://www.youtube.com/playlist?list=PL2xmtLUbEuglyRtmmbp8S8qO8qa4suPMS) tutorials in order to understand how it worked and to get used to the new tools that are needed.
+In conclusion, we are certain that MQTT is the ultimate protocol to implement in a microcontroller due to its several advantages in speed and portability.